 07.06 Inspection Requirements .
 Inspections will be based on 10 CFR Part 50 and other applicable regulations, commitments, and license conditions, including the documents included as part of the licensing basis.
 Inspections will confirm that applicable regulations, requirements, and commitments have been met.
 Selection of inspection attributes will be based on safety considerations, status of work activities, and past performance.

 07.07 Focus of Inspections .
-In order to effectively and efficiently allocate inspection resources, the NRC will perform sampling-type inspections to verify that the licensee is in compliance with NRC regulationsthe NPUF FSARG, will develop facility specific construction inspection plans.
+In order to effectively and efficiently allocate inspection resources, the NRC will perform sampling-type inspections to verify that the licensee is in compliance with NRC regulations.
+Region II, with assistance from the NPUF FSARG, will develop facility specific construction inspection plans.

-will use applicable information from licensing basis documents to identify those SSCs whose failure would most greatly impact safety (in consultation with NRR and NMSS technical and licensing personnel to assist in identifying SSCs with greatest impact on safety).
+Region II will use applicable information from licensing basis documents to identify those SSCs whose failure would most greatly impact safety (in consultation with NRR and NMSS technical and licensing personnel to assist in identifying SSCs with greatest impact on safety).
 This approach will allow the more safety-significant SSCs to be identified so that the construction and pre-operational inspection samples can be focused on those SSCs.
 The amount of inspection and activities selected for inspection should be consistent with the importance to safety of the SSCs, and the performance of the licensee in those areas.

 Inspection activities should emphasize the early identification of problem areas.
 It is important that inspectors evaluate whether noted problems represent isolated cases or are symptomatic of more systemic problems.
 To provide the perspective for performing this evaluation, the CIP program should take into account: